A strong shock during a nova outburst: an origin of multiple velocity systems in optical spectra and of high-energy

 On the other hand, \citet{gor21ap} pointed out that no detection of hard X-rays in V1324 Sco is due to its large distance ($d \gtrsim 6.5$ kpc).
 The distance to V1324 Sco was estimated by \citet{hac18kb, hac19ka, hac21k} to be $d=3.7\pm 0.4$ kpc together with the extinction of $E(B-V)=1.32$ mag based on the color-magnitude diagram method and time-stretching method.
-The distance is also obtained by \citet{bai21rf} to be $d=4.9^{+1.9}_{-1.7}$ kpc based on the {\it Gaia}/eDR3 parallax.
+The distance is also obtained by \citet{bai21rf} to be $d=4.9^{+1.9}_{-1.7}$ kpc based on the Gaia EDR3 parallax.
 Thus, the distance to V1324 Sco is much smaller than 6.5 kpc, so we may exclude the reason of a large distance to V1324 Sco.

 To summarize, we may conclude that no detection of hard X-rays is due to a large absorption by dense matter of the shocked shell or high column density of the interstellar hydrogen, or both.
-In other words, there is no proper $t_{\rm hX}$ time that satisfies condition (\ref{xobs_wind_condition}).
+In other words, there is no proper $t_{\rm hX}$ time that satisfies Equation (\ref{xobs_wind_condition}).